Use case #0003

 A compliance gate is not a speed bump — it is the mechanism that keeps the institution's communication programme legal

 Every one of the 18,841 messages fired by the Email & SMS Campaign AI in the first 14 days of November passed 12 compliance checks before it was sent.
-The 12 checks add approximately 200 milliseconds to each send — an overhead that is invisible to the borrower and prevents the message from becoming a TRAI violation, an Ombudsman complaint, or a regulatory notice.
+The 12 checks add approximately 200 milliseconds to each send — an overhead that is invisible to the borrower and prevents the message from becoming a TCPA / FCC violation, an Ombudsman complaint, or a regulatory notice.
 An institution that does not run these checks is not running a faster campaign — it is running an unchecked one.
-When the TRAI enquiry arrives, or when the Ombudsman asks for evidence that opt-out instructions were followed, the audit trail produced by the compliance gate is the only document that proves the institution operated lawfully.
+When the TCPA / FCC enquiry arrives, or when the Ombudsman asks for evidence that opt-out instructions were followed, the audit trail produced by the compliance gate is the only document that proves the institution operated lawfully.
 The Email & SMS Campaign Agent AI's compliance gate is not a constraint on campaign velocity — it is the infrastructure that makes the campaign programme sustainable at scale, without legal risk accumulating behind every send.

 ← Back to Email & SMS Campaign Agent AI